marrowp1968/IBMAppliedDataScienceCourse/PythonforAI&DataScience/README.md

 Full name "Python for AI, Data Science & Development"

-Exercises have been moved from above folder.
+Exercises have been moved from parent folder.